-Those who prefer green, on the other hand, can walk along the many paths that overlook the coast: in recent years, trekking has experienced a remarkable development thanks to routes such as the “Path of the Gods”.
+On the other hand, those who prefer green can walk along the many paths that overlook the coast: in recent years, trekking has experienced a remarkable development thanks to routes such as the “Path of the Gods.”

-At the foot of the steps of the cathedral is the fountain of S. Andrea Apostolo built in 1760.
+At the foot of the cathedral’s steps is the fountain of S. Andrea Apostolo, built in 1760.

-Near Amalfi there is also the “Emerald Grotto”, easily reachable by public transport from the city centre and a destination, every year, for excursions by tourists from all over the world.
+Near Amalfi, there is also the “Emerald Grotto,” easily reachable by public transport from the city center and a destination, every year, for excursions by tourists from all over the world.

 The Piazzetta (little square) is the heart of the town, a wonderful meeting place for locals and tourists from all over the world among the tables of bars and restaurants.
 The town of Atrani has developed around the many churches in the municipality; its churches are still today the most beautiful places to visit, both for the artistic works and, above all, for the charm and the panorama of the places where they were built.

 It is a picturesque fishing town that still maintains its ancient maritime traditions intact, whose main activity is the fishing of tuna and anchovies.
-The processing produces highly appreciated products, such as “anchovy sauce”.
+The processing produces highly appreciated products, such as “anchovy sauce.”
 The houses are grouped around the Church of San Pietro.
-There is also a fascinating Saracen tower that rises on the small beach and a small port where fishermen’s fishing boats are moored.
+A fascinating Saracen tower rises on the small beach and a small port where fishermen’s fishing boats are moored.

 Cetara is the favorite destination for those who want to immerse themselves in marine life and taste the best fish from Amalfi Coast.
 A tradition still alive that strongly characterizes its economic and tourist activity, based mainly on fishing.
-The blue fish is in fact expertly worked and preserved, in salt or in oil, by the small local conservation industries.
+In fact, the blue fish is expertly worked and preserved, in salt or oil, by the small local conservation industries.
 Especially famous is the “anchovy sauce”, a reworking of the ancient Roman Garum, which characterizes much of the local catering.